bitbull-team/magento2-module-instagramwidget/README.md

 # Instagram widget #

 Magento module 2 that displays last photos from an instagram account.
+More information here https://www.bitbull.it/blog/sviluppare-un-widget-con-magento2-e-requirejs/

 Installation Instructions
 --------------------------